sofarocean/spotter-sd-parser/README.md

 We encourage a standard [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow):  please create a branch, and submit a pull request when ready.
 Thanks in advance.

+# Testing

+We are (at the time of this writing) beginning to write and collect unit tests in tests/

+To test, the following can be run from the root of the repo:

+`% python3 -m unittest tests/*.py`

 # License

 Apache 2.0.
 See [LICENSE](../main/LICENSE)